 The society is very lucky to have an excellent supportive committee, all who work tirelessly in the weeks leading up to show day, to ensure it’s a success – After this year’s show we can certainly confirm we are still the biggest one day agricultural show in the area.

 This year we were very proud to have an all day display of WW1 and then have a reenactment in the main ring which involved, foot soldiers, horses, jousting, gun powder and a TANK!

 Southwell ploughing match is the largest agricultural one day show in Nottinghamshire, established in 1855 and run by a committee comprising of local business people and rural enthusiasts.
-The annual show is held at a different venue every year with 2015 being held at Oxton Estates.
+The annual show is held at a different venue every year with 2018 being held at Little Carlton, Newark NG23 6BX

 The show represents all the really important interests of agriculture from horse ploughing through the vintage years to the modern day tractor, a variety of livestock, static displays and trade stands to suit all tastes.
 In more recent years horse classes, dog show and the farmers market have been introduced.

 If anyone wishes to become a steward or become a helper please contact the show office, help is greatly appreciated, as the show is only able to run from the very generous help and time given by the committee members, stewards and helpers.

 In 2009 we were awarded Country Life Magazine’s Country Event of the year.